ConcourseOpen/DeFi-Pulse-Adapters/README.md

 ## The TVL Function

-The main tvl function of a project adater is where token balances are fetched.
+The main tvl function of a project adapter is where token balances are fetched.
 On DeFi Pulse, these functions are run every hour, with a unix timestamp and block number passed to the function.
 Please note that project adapters need to be able to run successfully for any point back to a projects starting time, not just for recent points.
-This is necessary both to allow collection if historical data that may exist prior to the release of a newly added project, and for repairing or catching up a projects data history in the event of any errors.
+This is necessary both to allow collection of historical data that may exist prior to the release of a newly added project, and for repairing or catching up a projects data history in the event of any errors.

 ```js
 async function tvl(timestamp, block) {